saturneric/GpgFrontend-Manual/src/content/docs/advanced/memory-security.md

 highly sensitive data is limited.

 Even at SecureLevel 0, GpgFrontend implements safeguards to reduce the risk of residual data in memory.
-When content is read from Qt—such as user input fields or temporary buffers—the data is promptly transferred into internal buffers, and the original source is actively cleared and zeroed out.
+When content is read from Qt(such as user input fields or temporary buffers) the data is promptly transferred into internal buffers, and the original source is actively cleared and zeroed out.
 This process helps ensure that plaintext information does not remain accessible in memory after it is no longer needed.